GSD

 Server-side pattern

-In this pattern, when the browser requests a server-side rendered page, a request is sent to the backend API to get a user session.
-If successful, the server pre-renders the requested page on the server and sends it to the browser; otherwise, the user is redirected to the login page.
+In this pattern, when the browser requests a server-side rendered page, a request is sent to the backend API for a user session.
+If successful, the server pre-renders the requested page on the server and sends it to the browser; otherwise, it redirects the user to the login page.

 Unlike the static generation pattern, with this pattern, there will be no flash of unauthenticated content (FOUC) or a need to use a loading indicator.

 One disadvantage is that the rendering will be blocked until the backend API responds.
-This is because getServerSideProps is blocking until the request resolves.
+That is because getServerSideProps is blocking until the request is resolved.

 Here’s some sample code of how the server-side authentication pattern works: